hyojin-park-neuro/neureca/news/index.md

 - Brain Awareness Week (BAW) Mar 11-17 2019.
 Centre for Human Brain Health (CHBH), University of Birmingham.
 Dr. Hyojin Park will guide the tour to the MEG and give a quick presentation about MEG facility.

 # 2018
-- Selected to participate in the ***Rising Stars Programme***, Life and Environmental Sciences, University of Birmingham.
+- 🏆Selected to participate in the ***Rising Stars Programme***, Life and Environmental Sciences, University of Birmingham.
 2018-2019.

 - Member of Local Organising Committee & Award Committee of the BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
 2018-2022.